 Do pilots wear aviator watches?

 Even though the modern aviator watch is often marketed as the ideal tool for pilots, in reality, these watches probably find a greater audience with regular, non-flying purchasers.
-There are a couple different reasons for why you often won’t find an aviator watch on a pilot’s wrist.
+There are a couple of different reasons for why you often won’t find an aviator watch on a pilot’s wrist.

 The first is, as we said above, even though the accessories are cool and useful, it’s rare that a pilot will ever be in a situation where they will actually need them.